alx2009/K197Control/K197control_protocol_specification.md

 --------------------------------------------------------------------------------
 # K197 control protocol layer - Sending Measurement Results

-The control protocol layer is used by the K197 to send measurement results to the IEEE488 card and receive commands back from IEE488.
+The control protocol layer is used by the K197 to send measurement results to the IEEE488 card and receive commands back from the card.

 When the K197 has a new measurement, it will be always sent to the IEE488 card.
 The card will return the latest available measurement when requested to do so via IEE488 bus (e.g. READ)